 Have you ever noticed how commercials on body creams that supposedly make your skin soft and vibrant, always portray skinny women in their thirties?
 The ones with straight white teeth and not a zit in sight.
 It is never a menopausal woman with visibly dry skin, excess facial hair and the infamous 10 kilo overweight build up during mid life transformation.

-What I object to however is the enormous gap unaccounted for; the gap between real life and what we are made to believe is real and what we should strive for.
+Don’t get me wrong.
+I understand companies need to sell their products and how they would not sell a thing when they add pictures of poverty stricken people to their advertisements.
+What I object to however is the enormous gap unaccounted for; the gap between real life and what we are made to believe is real and taught we should strive for.

-how you are tricked to believe a certain brand of razorblades will make you look like a hunk with a perfect jawline (no offense meant by the way if that is in fact what you look like).
+The Magician card number in the Nan Yar- Who Am I Personal development game, invites you to pierce through the veil of illusion and mirror your own inner knowledge on what it has to say.
+It invites you to observe how you are tricked into believing you need the same body cream as the woman in her thirties with the straight white teeth and flawless skin; or a certain brand of razorblades will make you look like a hunk with a perfect jawline (no offense meant by the way if that is in fact what you look like).